1 – Track Your Spending

 # 3 – Add More Income Streams

 As the saying goes, never put all the eggs in one basket.
 Therefore, you shouldn’t rely on one income alone.
-At any point of time in your career, you can always loose your job earlier than expected due to unforeseen circumstances.
+At any point in time in your career, you can always lose your job earlier than expected due to unforeseen circumstances.

-Instead, learn to leverage your skills and turn them into business opportunities that can generate new income stream during the retirement phase.
+Instead, learn to leverage your skills and turn them into business opportunities that can generate new income streams during the retirement phase.